Ajiboye48/ROAD-ACCIDENT-REPORT/README.md

 3. Speed violation and loss of control were among the top causes
 4. Commercial vehicles were involved in over 60% of all reported incidents
 5. Higher accident rates were recorded during festive periods and weekends

+---

+__Formulas & Functions:__
+Functions like IF, VLOOKUP, TEXT, and SUMIFS helped in data transformation, creating new calculated columns such as:
+* Monthly accident rates
+* Fatality-per-accident ratios
+* Classification of accident severity